StoglRobotics/ros_team_workspace/docs/index.rst

 To achieve this, RosTeamWS defines:

-#. an architecture of overlayed workspaces for sharing standard ROS packages;
+#. an architecture of overlaid workspaces for sharing standard ROS packages;
 #. standardized package structure for straightforward collaboration;
 #. scripts for workspace and package management to keep their internal structure familiar to everyone in the team;
 #. often-used scripts for tests of small development-chunks.